Home

 Trematon Castle

-OS Grid Ref:-SX4158
+OS Grid Ref:-SX 4158

 Trematon CastleTrematon Castle is situated two miles southwest of the town of Saltash and occupying an emminence rising steeply from the River Lynher, it overlooks Plymouth Sound.
+The former Poet Laureate, John Betjemen, said it had "one of the most superb views of Cornwall, a Brunel stone viaduct crossing a foreground creek, the Lynher and Tamar estuaries beyond, and the wooded slopes of Anthony."

 The castle is of similar design to Restormel Castle with a twelfth century shell-keep.
 It was constructed by on the ruins of an earlier Roman fort which occupied the site and was probably founded by Robert, Count of Mortain and Earl of Cornwall, half-brother of William the Conqueror.
 The castle is mentioned as being in his ownership in the Domesday Book of 1086.